 News flash: Job applicants aren’t eager to apply for positions that offer the bare minimum compensation.

 Conversely, employees deserve to be generously reimbursed for the time and work they dedicate to their company.
-Brands that improve working conditions for all employees — including fair trade partnerships — can see big returns in the form of a happy and productive workforce.
+Brands that improve working conditions and well-being for all employees — including fair trade partnerships — can see big returns in the form of a happy and productive workforce.

 Think about it.
 The happier your employees are, the lower your turnover is likely to be.
 And turnover is expensive.

 For example, Netflix offers their employees 52 weeks of paid parental leave, which applies to both parents.
 Within that time, employees have the option of going back to work and then resuming their paid leave as it suits them.
 No matter how they choose to take their leave of absence, they receive their full salary for the entirety of its duration.
 Netflix also offers unlimited vacation time to their workers, as does LinkedIn.

 Spotify’s benefits include 24 weeks of paid leave for both moms and dads, which can be divvied up however they choose over the three years following a child’s birth.

 However, you don’t need to make grand gestures like these to improve employee morale.
 Introducing more natural lighting, soft seating and plants into the workplace can boost energy and attitudes around the office.